Mission Foods

 Why is the distributor selling?

-These routes have a total of 41 accounts that include popular grocery stores.
+This route has 13 accounts that include popular grocery stores and variety stores.
 The location of the accounts and the warehouse will be disclosed upon execution of an NDA.

 How long has the seller owned the route?